bertspaan/tutorial-historical-addresses/README.md

 ![Scan of 1854 New York City Directory showing George Palmer's address](images/city-directory-example-2.jpg)

-This address on 1855 map:
+This address on an 1855 map:

 ![Part of 1855 map showing 84½ Fulton Street in Brooklyn](images/84½-fulton.jpg)